tkoenig89/express-static-gzip/README.md

 While gzip compression is always enabled you now have the choice to add other types of compressions using the *options* object.
 Currently *brotli* can be enabled using the **options.enableBrotli** flag.
 All other compressions need to be added by passing an array to **options.customCompressions**.

 The *options* object is also passed to the express.static middleware, in case you want to configure this one as well.

-The following example will show howto add brotli and deflate(with file extension *.zz*) to the middleware (it will still support gzip):
+The following example will show how to add brotli and deflate (with file extension *.zz*) to the middleware (it will still support gzip), as well as `cache-control` headers:

 ```javascript
 var express = require("express");